ekager/ekager.github.io/_posts/2018-07-26-myo-website.markdown

 If you don't have an account it's free to sign up and if you're a student make sure to sign up for a [Student account](https://education.github.com/pack) with lots of free goodies!

 Following the pages tutorial, [create a repository](https://github.com/new) named username.github.io, where username is *your* username (or organization name) on GitHub.
-So my repository is `ekager.github.io`.
-Make sure it matches your username, or it won't work!
+So my repository is named `ekager.github.io`. **Make sure it matches your username, or it won't work.**

 ## Let's get your site up there
 Good job setting up Git and GitHub!